What are the elements of pricing?

 HEAT – “a lot of cast product that shares, and can be identified by, a common chemical analysis result.”

-Small Tube Products’ default traceability is by lot.
-If heat traceability is required, the customer should ask our STP customer service representative if heat traceability is available for the product they are requesting.
-If so, the STP customer service representative can appropriately plan for that level of traceability.
+Wieland Small Tube Products’ default traceability is by lot.
+If heat traceability is required, the customer should ask our WSTP customer service representative if heat traceability is available for the product they are requesting.
+If so, the WSTP customer service representative can appropriately plan for that level of traceability.
 If not planned initially, heat traceability will most likely not be available after the manufacturing process is started.

-Further questions regarding heat traceability may be directed to an STP customer service representative or the STP Quality Department.
+Further questions regarding heat traceability may be directed to an STP customer service representative or the WSTP Quality Department.

 What are the working and bursting pressures for the tubing I desire?